maxsanchezdp/final_project_data/README.md

 **2. Add your ID and Secret to environment variables:** create a *.env* file in the **root** folder, open it with your favourite text editor and type your ID as *CID = "WhateverYourClientIdIs"* and your Secret as *SECRET = "WhateverYourSecretIs"*.

-### Once you're done with this, everything should work like a charm
+### Once you're done with this, everything should work like a charm.

 ## 1. *Feature extraction* and *train* mode: